 To our Families and Friends,

-Although COVID-19 is affecting nearly every facet of our lives, this is especially true in regard to funerals and honoring those we’ve lost.
-The importance of gathering together to celebrate and mourn the loss a loved one can’t be overstated.
-It is at the very center of our being, to be surrounded by those we love in our darkest times, which is why the recent recommendation to social distance is such a difficult task, especially in the immediate aftermath of loss.
-Along with everyone in our profession, we are continually monitoring best practices set out by government officials, as well as the CDC, and are doing our best to follow this rapidly evolving situation.
-With regards to the most recent recommendations received, we are encouraging smaller gatherings of close family and friends at both visitations and services.
-Though we are recommending these smaller gatherings at this time, we will continue to provide the same level of compassion and service to our families and in no way wish to lessen the remembrance and celebration of those lost.
-Along with this recommendation, we want to assure you that we are taking every step possible to protect the health, safety and wellbeing of our community, as well as the families we serve:
+Although COVID-19 is continuing to affect nearly every facet of our lives, this is especially true regarding funerals and honoring those we’ve lost.
+The importance of being able to gather to mourn the loss a loved one and celebrate their life can’t be overstated.
+It is at the very center of our being—to be surrounded by those we love in our darkest times, which is why the recommendation to social distance is such a difficult task, especially in the immediate aftermath of loss.
+Along with everyone in our profession, we are continually monitoring best practices set out by government officials, as well as the CDC, and are doing our best to follow the daily progressions in this situation.
+We want to assure you that we are taking every step possible to protect the health, safety, and wellbeing of our community, as well as the families we serve:

-We want to apologize ahead of time for any inconvenience that may occur due to the tornado damage sustained or the policies in place for the COVID-19 pandemic.
+We want to apologize ahead of time for any inconvenience that has occurred due to the tornado damage sustained or the policies in place for the COVID-19 pandemic.
 We are so thankful for your understanding during this time and for all the love and support we continue to feel from this community.
-We want to make sure and extend a sincere thank you to both Paul Stumb and the entire Cumberland University staff, as well as our friends at Ligon & Bobo Funeral Home.
-Without both of their amazing love and support, we would be unable to provide the same dedicated service we have to this community for over 40 years.
 Our motto has always been “Dedicated to Those We Serve” and we hope that we will be able to continue to exemplify these words during these uncertain times we are all experiencing.

 The Partlow Funeral Chapel Family